nystrom/rivo/docs/design.md

 Types can be extended in any module.
 Functions can be extended in any module.

+When a module imports another, only the imported overloads are visible.
+Thus, if `M` imports

 To prevent a module from changing the behavior of existing code, it is an error if alternatives in more than one module match.

 Or: the definition in a module overrides the definition in imported modules.